jonesd/docker-presentation/slides.md

 CMD [ "npm", "start" ]
 ```
-+ Notice how some of the docker run command line options we were using are now represented in this file
++ Notice how some of the docker run command line options are represented in this file

 ---

 ## Dockerfile format

-+ Content of an image is defined in the Dockerfile
++ Content of an image is defined by the Dockerfile
++ Sequence of command are run within a build container resulting in an image
 + Limited number of Dockerfile commands
- + FROM command image to extend another image, typically terminating in a linux OS, which can differ from host OS
+ + FROM image to extend another image, typically terminating in a base Linux OS
- + RUN allows shell commands, for example OS's package manager such as (apt-get install ...)
+ + RUN command line executables within the container, for example the base OS's package manager such as (apt-get install ...)
- + CMD set the default command when container is run
+ + CMD set the default command when the built image is later run as a container
 + Plus a few more commands - often related to the docker command line arguments

 ---